 Florida courts have a policy of allowing both parents to have frequent and continuing contact with their children.
 When shared custody is ordered, a court should refrain from awarding a parent ultimate responsibility concerning the children.
 See Florida child custody case, Markham v.
 Markham.
 However, control over specific aspects of the child’s welfare may be awarded to one parent.
 For instance, responsibility for the child’s education or health care may rest in the hands of just one parent when shared parental responsibility is impracticable.
 See Wilson v.
 Wilson.

-Where Should the Custody Case be Filed?
+Where Should the Custody Case Be Filed?

 In 2002, Florida adopted the Uniform Child Custody Jurisdiction Enforcement Act (UCCJEA).
 The UCCJEA is used to determine which state has jurisdiction to enforce custody law.
 A substantially similar law has been enacted in all 50 states.
 The laws regarding jurisdiction are reciprocal and should not conflict with each other.
 The UCCJEA is designed to prevent a parent from changing states to avoid being subject to Florida law.
 The UCCJEA also prevents a new state from entering any orders until Florida affirmatively relinquishes jurisdiction.